theodore-dream/wandb-terraform-demo/README.md

  kubectl scale deployment/wandb --replicas=2
 ```

  - There is another challenge to solve with the default deployment configuration.
 The gke_app specifies service type "Nodeport" which doesn't expose acess to the cluster.
-We want to change this to "Loadbalancer".
-Run the following commmand and  modify the config at bottom from `type: NodePort` to `type: Loadbalancer`
+We want to change this to "LoadBalancer".
+Run the following commmand and  modify the config at bottom from `type: NodePort` to `type: LoadBalancer`

 ```
 kubectl edit svc wandb